zsiki/pdata/README.md

 point data handler application

-The aim of this project to create a simple application to handle point data (id, coordiates, date and time) in a relational database from a browser.
+The aim of this project to create a simple application to handle point data (id, coordinates, date and time) in a relational database from a browser.

 ## Functions